The Presa Canario: A Formidable Guardian with a Rich History

 Is a Presa Canario More Aggressive than a Cane Corso?

-Both the Presa Canario and the Cane Corso have the potential to be aggressive if not properly trained and socialized.
+Both the Presa Canario and the Cane Corso have the potential to be aggressive if not properly trained and socialised.
 The tendency toward aggression in any dog largely depends on individual temperament, upbringing, and environmental factors.
-Responsible ownership, early socialization, and proper training are essential for ensuring a well-behaved and balanced Presa Canario or Cane Corso.
+Responsible ownership, early socialisation, and proper training are essential for ensuring a well-behaved and balanced Presa Canario or Cane Corso.

 What is the Bite Force of a Presa Canario?